OntimizeWeb/docs/_docs/03-make-changes.md

 Analyzing the code we have to pay attention in a few things:

-* We use the Router component for navigating, so, we need to import it and then inject it in the constructor of our AccountsEditComponent.
+* We use the Router component for navigating, so, we need to import it and then inject it in the constructor of our CustomersEditComponent.
 * We add the callback function *onButtonClick* that will be executed when user clicks on button.

 As we can see, in the callback function we call *navigate* method of router to navigate to other screen of our application.
 It is important to take into account that *"about"* route was previously defined as a route of our application.
 For further information about routing check this
 [link]({{ base_path }}/docs/routing/).

-That's all, you do not need anythingelse.
+That's all, you do not need anything else.
 When user clicks the button it will navigate to the 'About' page.